Quantum-enhanced estimation of signal field amplitudes with critical squeezed states of photonic modes: INTRODUCTION

 \section{INTRODUCTION}

-One of the most fundamental principles of quantum mechanics is Heisenberg uncertainty relation \cite{Robertson1929Uncertainty}, which states that two conjugate observables of a quantum system cannot have definite values at the same time.
+One of the most fundamental principles of quantum mechanics is the Heisenberg uncertainty relation \cite{Robertson1929Uncertainty}, which states that two conjugate observables of a quantum system cannot have definite values at the same time.
 Such an uncertainty originates from intrinsic wave-particle duality, and hence cannot be overcome by improving measurement techniques.
-This is exemplified by quasiclassical coherent fields, which have a size of $1/2$ in phase space spanned by two dimensionless quadratures, characterized by the fluctuations of these quadratures.
+This is exemplified by quasiclassical coherent fields, which occupy a minimum area of $1/2$ in the phase space defined by two dimensionless quadratures.
+Their phase-space extent is fully characterized by the quantum fluctuations of these quadratures.
 This inherent uncertainty imposes a lower bound on the smallest translation in phase space detectable by classical means \cite{Toscano2006Sub}.
 This bound, referred to as the standard quantum limit (SQL) or the shot-noise limit, is independent of the photon number of the field.

-To surpass the SQL, it is necessary to use nonclassical states, among which the squeezed state is a paradigmatic example, which exhibits a reduction of the fluctuation below the vacuum level in one quadrature at the expense of an amplification of the fluctuation in the other one \cite{Braun2018Quantum}.
+To surpass SQL, nonclassical states are required.
+A paradigmatic example is the squeezed state, which reduces quantum fluctuations in one quadrature below the vacuum level at the expense of increased fluctuations in the other one \cite{Braun2018Quantum}.
 When the squeezing is sufficiently strong, the precision for measuring a small displacement in phase space approximately scales inversely with the square root of the photon number, approaching the Heisenberg limit (HL).
 The HL for estimating the phase-space displacement can also be approached with cat states \cite{Toscano2006Sub,Penasa2016Measurement} and Fock states \cite{Deng2024Quantum}.
 The displacement can be induced by coupling a classical signal field to the quantized photonic field, which acts as the sensor.
 This implies that the amplitude of the signal field can be estimated by probing the resulting phase-space displacement of the sensing field.
-Such non-classical states can also serve as a resource for enhancing measurement of the frequency of the bosonic mode itself \cite{Vlastakis2013Deterministically, Pan2025Realization, Zheng2025Quantum, Wang2019Heisenberg, McCormick2019Quantum}.
+Such nonclassical states can also serve as a resource for enhancing measurement of the frequency of the bosonic mode itself \cite{Vlastakis2013Deterministically, Pan2025Realization, Zheng2025Quantum, Wang2019Heisenberg, McCormick2019Quantum}.